Replicable-MARL/MARLlib/docs/source/algorithm/ddpg_family.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Each agent follows the standard DDPG learning pipeline.
 Models and Buffers can be shared or separated according to agents' group.
+Note that buffer and agent models can be shared or separately training across agents.
+And this applies to all algorithms in DDPG family.

 .. figure:: ../images/iddpg.png
     :width: 600